syncrosse/server/docs/_coverpage.md

 > Easily connect your site with websockets

-- Perfect for multiplayer games, and realtime apps
+- Perfect for multiplayer games and realtime apps
 - Simple and easy to use.
 Almost no boilerplate required.
 - Built in React support.